docmd-io/docs/docs/content/live-preview.md

 ---
-title: "Live Preview"
+title: "Live Preview & Browser Support"
 description: "Run docmd entirely in the browser without a server using the new Live architecture."
 ---

-# Live Preview & Browser Support

 ::: button "Open Live Editor" https://live.docmd.io color:#007bff